 Smoking tobacco comes with chest pains, a feeling most tobacco smokers are familiar with.
 Changing from smoking tobacco to vaping can come with a brief adjustment period.
 During this adjustment period, your throat and lungs get irritated, which is a common cause of chest pain for those vaping.
 Other sources of chest pain can come from high nicotine dosages, vaping at high temperatures, or cinnamaldehyde, a specific type of flavoring for e-liquids.

 Experienced vapors should change their e-liquid, wattage, nicotine strength, or temperature when they start to experience chest pains.

 LONG-TERM SIDE EFFECTS

-There have been some cases of long-term side effects linked to vaping.
-In 2019, persons who consumed bootleg cannabis vape products reported severe lung illnesses.
+Vaping has cases of long-term side effects.
+In 2019, persons who consumed bootleg cannabis vape products reported severe lung disease.
 The incident was a harsh reminder of the dangers of getting vape products from unlicensed and unregulated vendors.

-There have been no reported cases of severe illnesses from using vaping products from legitimate suppliers.
+There have been no reported cases of severe diseases from using vaping products from safe sellers.

-Finally, most side effects of vaping come from either misuse, purchase from unregulated sources, or the adjustment period that comes from making the switch from tobacco.
+Most side effects of vaping come from misuse, buying from unsafe sources, or initially after switching from cigarettes.
 That’s not to say there are no side effects that come with vaping, but the side effects are benign.